muriloamendola/muriloamendola/README.md

   </table>
 </center>

 My name is Murilo Amêndola, I am a brazilian guy that loves everything related to technology!
 I've been working on software development since 2006.
-Now a days I am a working on [Juntos Somos Mais](https://www.juntossomosmais.com.br/) as a Coordinator Engeniring.
+Now a days I am a working on [Juntos Somos Mais](https://www.juntossomosmais.com.br/) as a Engineering Coordinator.

 At this long carreer I've seen a lot of things and I'd the pleasure to work with fantastic people that teached me a lot.